 New Neighbors at Refshaleøen

 Amass has got its first neighbor worth visiting: an Italian wine bar by the sea called La Banchina.
-The perfect place to enjoy an aperitif, at least in the summer season.
+This is the perfect place to enjoy an aperitif, at least in the summer season.
 Matt Orlando is about to get a second nearby resident: his old boss.
 In the autumn of 2017, René Redzepi moves restaurant Noma from Christianshavn to Refshaleøen to build his own urban farm.

 Did you venture out to Amass at Refshaleøen yet?
 Please share your experience in a comment below.